sverweij/dependency-cruiser/doc/cli.md

 more than a minute, while formatting usually takes well below a second.

 For instance, to report any violations to console, create a distributable report _and_ generate a dependency graph.
-With just the `depcruise` command this would look like
+With only the `depcruise` command this would look like

 ```sh